Best Bike Pumps

 Blackburn AirStik SL

 Brand Recognition: Some might say that Blackburn is under the radar compared to other bike pump makers.
 Even if that is true, they have a good history with product quality, and they are also known for providing excellent customer service.

 Durability: The durability of this bike pump really isn’t an issue since it has a lifetime warranty attached.
 That alone should be worth the pickup for anyone serious about their biking accessories.
 A lifetime warranty puts this high on any list of bike pumps.
-It provides a lot of air, and is small enough to work with any bike available.
+It provides a lot of air and is small enough to work on any bike available.

 - Lifetime warranty